 Running 100 mile weeks is not needed to run your first marathon.

 Make The Commitment

-Start out running 2 days a week and build yourself up to running 4 days a week until your fitness gains are so great, you are now able to handle running 6 days a week.
+Start out running 2 days a week and build yourself up to running 4 days a week.
+Think of this as a long-term process and you will succeed.

 We live in a results-oriented culture here in the United States.
 Our philosophy doesn’t relate well in other cultures, where patience and long-term thought is the rule.

 Running a marathon and especially, finishing, takes a patient individual.